haade-administrator/haade.fr/_posts/en/2022-11-06-push-button-test-moes-zts-eu-zigbee.md

 ## Important

-Currently the moes zts-eu switches are not recognized as a router in zigbee2mqtt when they are connected with the neutral
+Currently the moes zts-eu switches are not recognized as a **router in zigbee2mqtt but as enddevice** when they are connected with the neutral

 {% picture posts/{{ page.guid }}/intégration-zts-eu-moes-zigbee2mqtt-4.png --alt bug switch not recognized as router when neutral is connected --img width="329" height="269" %}